ndk/k8sConfig/README.md

 But do you really need a fully managed, enterprise-grade Kubernetes cloud service for your non production apps?
 Sometimes even your production app may not need the 99.99% up-time provided by managed Kubernetes infrastructure.
 Perhaps 99% is OK for your needs?
 Is the expense always justified?
 What if you have several clients and dozens of projects?
 Costs can add up very quickly.

 I build software applications for a living and the DevOps pipeline I use for every product I build is deployed in multiple environments.
 Each product I'm working on is live in multiple environments.
 This is a common workflow and used extensively.
-I typically have three or four environments, depending on my clients' needs - DEV (development environment), UAT (user account testing) and PROD (production).
+I typically have three or four environments, depending on my clients' needs - **DEV** (development environment), **UAT** (user account testing) and **PRODUCTION** (production).
 My CI/CD pipeline (Jenkins) typically consists of:

 * build application
 * test application